zephyrproject-rtos/zephyr/doc/quick_start/installing.rst

 Installing the Zephyr Software Development Kit
 ==============================================

-The |project|'s :abbr:`SDK (Software Development Kit)` provided by Yocto contains all necessary tools and cross compilers needed to build the
-|codename| on all supported architectures.
-In addition it includes
+Zephyr's :abbr:`SDK (Software Development Kit)` provided by Yocto contains all necessary tools and cross-compilers needed to build the kernel on all supported architectures.
-host tools such as a custom QEMU and a host compiler for building host tools if necessary.
+Additionally, it includes host tools such as a custom QEMU and a host compiler for building host tools if necessary.
 With this SDK, there is no need to build any cross compilers or emulation environments.
-The SDK supports the following
+The SDK supports the following architectures:
-architectures:

 * :abbr:`IA-32 (Intel Architecture 32 bits)`